vaarg/Sleipnir/README.md

-## Nyxate
+## Sleipnir
-Nyxate is a simple python messenger program than can be launched either in client mode or in server mode.
+Sleipnir is a simple python messenger program than can be launched either in client mode or in server mode.

 ## Features to be added:
 - Messenger Encryption